Surfshark VPN Review 2025: Is It Worth the Money?

 GREAT

-Ranked 5th from 84 VPNs
+Ranked 5th out of 84 VPNs

-Ranked 5th from 84 VPNs
+Ranked 5th out of 84 VPNs

-Fact Checked by Eric Goldstein
+Fact-checked by Eric Goldstein

 Tim Mocan